 - Saves Clean Air and Water: In most cases, making products from recycled materials creates less air pollution and water pollution than making products from virgin materials.

-As a lead-acid battery owner, you are responsible to ensure that your waste batteries are disposed of in accordance with state and federal laws.
+As a lead-acid battery owner, you're responsible for making sure your waste batteries are disposed of in accordance with state and federal laws.
 However, the laws and regulations for disposal of lead acid batteries vary from state to state.
-Nevertheless, some material handling dealers will pick up your battery at no charge and recycle it for you in accordance with local regulations at no charge.
+Nevertheless, some material handling dealers will pick up your battery at no charge and recycle it for you in accordance with local regulations.
 They will also provide you with a receipt or bill-of-lading which should have the quantities and serial numbers of the batteries you are disposing of.

-Once the recycling location has accumulated enough product they will send it to a smelter that is EPA certified to recycle the product.
-The smelter will provide a Certificate of Recycling.
-A copy will be provided to the recycling location and to the consumer.
+Once the recycling location has accumulated enough product they will send it to an EPA-certified smelter to recycle the product.
+The smelter will provide a Certificate of Recycling and a copy will be provided to the recycling location and to the consumer.
 This must be kept on file a minimum of five years.